gatling/gatling/src/docs/content/reference/extensions/build-tools/gradle-plugin.md

 * [for gradle and Kotlin](https://github.com/gatling/gatling-gradle-plugin-demo-kotlin)
 * [for gradle and Scala](https://github.com/gatling/gatling-gradle-plugin-demo-scala)

 They also come pre-configured with the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), so you don't need to install Gradle yourself.
-You can simply run `gradle` (Mac/Linux) or `gradlew.bat` (Windows) from the project directory instead of the `gradle` command.
 {{< /alert >}}

 If you prefer to manually configure your Gradle project rather than clone one of our samples, you need to add the following to your `build.gradle`: